Human papillomavirus infection: Disinfection

-The virus is unusually hardy, and is immune to most common disinfectants.
+The virus is unusually hardy and is immune to most common disinfectants.
 It is the first virus ever shown to be resistant to inactivation by glutaraldehyde, which is among the most common strong disinfectants used in hospitals.
 Diluted sodium hypochlorite bleach is effective, but cannot be used on some types of re-usable equipment, such as ultrasound transducers.
 As a result of these difficulties, there is developing concern about the possibility of transmitting the virus on healthcare equipment, particularly reusable gynecological equipment that cannot be autoclaved.
 For such equipment, some health authorities encourage use of UV disinfection or a non-hypochlorite "oxidizing‐based high‐level disinfectant [bleach] with label claims for non‐enveloped viruses", such as a strong hydrogen peroxide solution or chlorine dioxide wipes.
-Such disinfection methods are expected to be relatively effective against HPV.

 Management

 There is currently no specific treatment for HPV infection.
 However, the viral infection is usually cleared to undetectable levels by the immune system.
 According to the Centers for Disease Control and Prevention, the body's immune system clears HPV naturally within two years for 90% of cases (see Clearance subsection in Virology for more detail).
-However, experts do not agree on whether the virus is eliminated or reduced to undetectable levels, and it is difficult to know when it is contagious.
+However, experts disagree on whether the virus is eliminated or reduced to undetectable levels, and it is difficult to know when it is contagious.

-Follow up care is usually recommended and practiced by many health clinics.
+Follow-up care is usually recommended and practiced by many health clinics.
 Follow-up is sometimes not successful because a portion of those treated do not return to be evaluated.
 In addition to the normal methods of phone calls and mail, text messaging and email can improve the number of people who return for care.
 As of 2015 it is unclear the best method of follow up following treatment of cervical intraepithelial neoplasia.